 - The issues humanity faces are deep

 - We are all part of the problem/solution

 - We have the tools & knowledge

-- so lets seek the wisdom!
+- but not the wisdom!

-- Look beyond traditional ideas and accept our individual and collective responsibilities
+- We need to look beyond our traditional silos and creatively accept our individual and collective responsibilities

-We create the future - it is not a given!
+- We create the future it is not a given!